-Half-day trips are four or six hours and full-day trips are eight hours.
+A: Half-day trips are four or six hours.
+Full-day trips are eight hours.

-Does Guy Harvey Outpost work with a preferred inshore captain?
+Q: Does RumFish Beach Resort work with a preferred inshore captain?

 Captain Mike has been fishing the Tampa Bay area since 1990.
 In early 2000, Captain Mike began Thunderbay Charters Service and is currently fishing approximately 150+ days a year.
 Captain Mike is a professional tournament fisherman, and competes on the Ranger/Mercury Redfish Tour and Southern Redfish Trail.
 Captain Mike is also a contributor to a number of charitable organizations, including Boys & Girls Club of Tampa, Children's Miracle Network and the Pediatric Cancer Foundation.

-For several years, Captain Mike and Captain Billy Nobles could be found on 620 AM’s “Sports Animal’s Fishing Show” on Sunday mornings sharing fishing stories and providing tips.
+For several years, Captain Mike could be found on 620 AM’s “Sports Animal’s Fishing Show” on Sunday mornings sharing fishing stories and providing tips.
 After a three-year stint at another station, the Animals returned to WDAE in September of 2009 where they can now be heard from 7-9 a.m. on Sunday mornings.